ssppkenny/fxtopcur/README.md

 ### Purpose
 It is sometimes interesting to know the historical conversion rates.
-It is possible by running
+It is possible using this packаге.

 ### Installation
 * install devtools (install.packages("devtools"))